-On his trouser leg was the return of the flames, alternating between yellow left leg and later a red right leg design with more extensive stitching on top.
+On his trouser leg was the flames’ return, alternating between yellow left leg and later a red right leg design with more extensive stitching on top.
 Maybe this was a costume change, or maybe big Glenn just started wearing his suit inside out.

 #19 – Political Kane

-Over the next few years, Glen Jacobs would become more and more politically active, announcing his run for Senate for 2014.
+Over the next few years, Glenn Jacobs would become more politically active, announcing his run for Senate in 2014.